Cheesy Vegetarian Zucchini Enchiladas

-Cheesy meatless enchiladas filled with zucchini and cheese, topped with my homemade enchilada sauce –so delicious whether you are vegetarian or not.
+Cheesy vegetarian enchiladas filled with zucchini and cheese, topped with my homemade enchilada sauce –so delicious whether you’re vegetarian or not!

-While zucchini is still in season, I'm sharing this recipe from the archives.
-You all know how much I love enchiladas, well these zucchini enchiladas are huge and filling, and one of my favorite meals in the summer.
+You all know how much I love enchiladas, well these meatless zucchini enchiladas are huge and filling, and one of my favorite meals in the summer.
 Perfect topped with chopped cilantro, scallions or jalapeños.

 Cheesy Zucchini Enchiladas